TSA ICES utility mapping training with professional survey equipment

 Understanding relevant specifications and standards: PAS128 and PAS256

-Assessment of formal and informal sources of information
+Assessment of formal and informal sources of information to build an overview of utility networks and buried services on the survey site

 Applicable licensing requirements and legislation: CDM, HSG47, NRSWA, Management Act